AmitKumarDas/Decisions/blogs/oep/maya_operations.md

 or so on)_.
 As one might have already guessed, this attempt will avoid declarative approach.
 However, without getting too much into programmatic versus declarative approach, let us list down the features of `MayaOps`.

-_NOTE: For those YAML aficionados there is still some good news.
-Read till the end to understand._

 #### What MayaOps should provide
 - [ ] Simple way to code operations supported by Maya
 - [ ] Provide proper error messages for invalid operations
 - [ ] Operation steps can be ordered
-- [ ] Ability to package operations to be used by Upgrade Executor
-- [ ] Ability to package operations as a Docker image
-- [ ] Ability to package operations as a Kubernetes Job
-- [ ] Ability to package operations to be used by Litmus Executor

 ### High Level Design